btrask/stronglink/client/README.md

 **GET /sln/file/[algo]/[hash]**
 Returns the data of a given file.
 Clients should be aware this is arbitrary user data and potentially malicious.

+As much caching as possible should be enabled for these URIs because their content is immutable.
+For example, StrongLink always sends an ETag of "1".

 Planned features: content negotiation, range requests

 Implementation status: working but incomplete